yoshinorisekimoto/ai-platform-builder-bootcamp/week04/day17.md

 ---

-## Explain Like I'm 13
+## Plain-English Summary

-Think of your computer as your own workshop.
+A local development environment is your own workspace for building and testing software before sharing it with others.

-- VS Code is your workbench.
+VS Code is used for editing files.
-- Git remembers every change you make.
+Git tracks changes.
-- GitHub stores your work online.
+GitHub stores the project online.
-- GitHub Desktop helps you use Git without typing many commands.
+GitHub Desktop makes Git easier to use.
-- Codex acts like an AI teammate that helps you write and review code.
+Codex helps generate and review code.

-Together, they create a safe environment for building software.
+Together, these tools create a simple and reliable development workflow.

 ---